nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 A hash (or list of hashes separated by comma) of the certificates we want to disable has to be provided as parameter.
-We can get the hashes of the certificates installed in each security server by running the command [4.2.5.6 List certificates](#4256-list-certificates):
+We can get the hashes of the certificates installed in each Security Server by running the command [4.2.5.6 List certificates](#4256-list-certificates):

 Disable the certificates can be done with:
 ```